Find Grad Schools

 Graduate Certificates in General Engineering Technology

 There are 4 colleges and univerities across the nation that offer a graduate certificate in engineering tech.
-In recent years, the majority of the students getting degrees in this area were female, and 6% were from an underrepresented racial-ethnic group.
-Also, 29.4% of engineering tech graduates were international students.
+This major attracts roughly equal numbers of men and women.
+Around 43 of these students are from underrepresented racial-ethnic groups.
+Also, 21.4% of engineering tech graduates were international students.

 Education Levels of Engineering Tech Majors

-During the 2020-2021 academic year, 17 students earned their graduate certificate in engineering tech.
+During the most recent year for which data is available, 14 people earned their graduate certificate in engineering tech.
 This earns it the #217 spot on the list of the most popular graduate certificate programs in the nation.

 The following table shows the number of diplomas awarded in engineering tech at each degree level.